-1.2 Bilge systems have to be arranged so that, apart from their proper task, they are also suitable for the removal of water from drencher or water spraying systems, e.g. from ammunition stores
+1.1.1 Bilge systems have to be arranged so that, apart from their proper task, they are also suitable for draining water from drencher or water flooding systems, e.g. from ammunition stores.

-1.3 All not permanently manned spaces below the waterline, as well as spaces equipped with water spray and/or sprinkler installations, shall be provided with bilge alarms.
+1.1.2 All not permanently manned spaces below the waterline, as well as spaces equipped with water spray and/or sprinkler installations, shall be provided with bilge alarms.